Simple, Slow Simmered Black Beans, in the Slow Cooker or on the Stovetop.

 - Quick soak method: Rinse the beans in a colander in the sink.
 Put the beans in a saucepan and cover with cold water.
 Bring the water to a boil, cover the pot, turn off the heat, and let stand for 1 hour.
 Drain and proceed with the recipe.

 Make the beans:

 - Add the beans to a heavy bottomed sauce pan, dutch oven, or slow cooker and cover with 8 cups of water or broth.
-Stir in the garlic and all the dried spices.
+Stir in the garlic, all the dried spices, and the baking soda.
 Cover and bring to a boil, if cooking on the stove top.
 If cooking in a slow cooker, just put on the lid and set it to low or high heat, depending on how long you want them to cook.

 - Allow the beans to cook, covered, at a gentle simmer on the stove top , stirring from time to time, until tender – about 2 hours.
 If using a slow cooker, cook on high for about 4 hours or on low for 6-8.
 You want the beans to be tender, but not completely falling apart.

 - Once cooked, you can drain the beans and they are ready to use.
 Or, you can let them simmer uncovered, stirring frequently, over medium heat on the stove top until the liquid becomes a thick sauce – about 25-35 minutes.